amnahsiddiqa/RNASEQ_processing/README.md

     -d    directory name for output files, It will be created in current working dirtecrtory -t    average number of threads for each sample, must be integer, default is 1
 ```
+### Alignment Option
+In the pipeline, the default and exclusive aligner utilized is STAR, which is employed for mapping raw FastQ reads to the reference genome, specifically based on the Human GRCh38 version 108.
+The pipeline does not incorporate the flexibility to switch to alternative aligners such as HISAT2.
+However, it is essential to highlight that the STAR aligner can be effectively indexed using RSEM.
+This indexing enables the generation of count values in TPM (Transcripts Per Million) and FPKM (Fragments Per Kilobase Million) space, providing improved accuracy in quantification results.

+### Quantification Options
+The pipeline offers multiple options for raw feature counting, including Htseqcount, FeatureCount STAR quant mode, and RSEM.
+However, RSEM is considered the recommended choice due to its superior performance in accurately quantifying gene expression levels.
+This preference for RSEM over other methods is supported by the studies of Trapnell et al., 2012 and Li and Dewey, 2011, which highlight RSEM as a best practice for RNA-seq data analysis.

 ## NOTES:
 - For more detailed information, please refer to the documentation available in the repository's wiki.